raul23/pyebooktools/README.rst

 `:warning:`

-   In order to avoid data loss, use the options ``dry-run`` or ``symlink-only`` when running some of the subcommands to test to make sure that they would do what you expect them to do, as explained in the `Security and safety`_ section.
+   In order to avoid data loss, use the options ``dry-run`` or ``symlink-only`` when running some of the subcommands to make sure that they would do what you expect them to do, as explained in the `Security and safety`_ section.

 General options
 ---------------